hodgson223/HMCTS-Backend/README.md

 - List all tasks (`GET /tasks`) for testing or verification
 - Input validation and error handling
 - Stores data in MongoDB Atlas database `HMCTS`
-- bcrpy used for hashing passwords before storing them in mongodb
+- bcrpyt used for hashing passwords before storing them in mongodb

 - Node.js (v18+)
 - npm